ErlingSigurdson/SegMap595/README.md

 ```cpp
 const char *byte_bin_notation = SegMap595.get_byte_bin_notation_as_str(byte_to_shift);
 ```
-This method works as a utility: it can be used regardless of whether mapping was performed and whether it was successful.
+This method works as a utility: it can be used regardless of whether the mapping was performed and whether it was successful.

 Get a pointer to an object's internal buffer that holds the map string you've passed earlier: